itrnltw/Win10-ngrokrdp/README.md

 3, Download the following link. https://drive.google.com/file/d/1NqBPK5c3xjVAHnBSxsBb_zCE5uRyKw4C/view

+4, Go to settings and press "Secrets and variables", and press create "New repository secret" and name the Secret "NGROK_AUTH_TOKEN", go to ngrok.com again and copy your auth token and paste it on the big box.

-4, Go to settings and press
+5, Go to Actions and press